MapColonies/developer-portal/docs/MapColonies/Raster/services/PolygonParts/README.md

 </figure>

 :::important Practical Example
-B is a new layer contains 3 polygon parts merged into an existing layer.
+B is a new layer containing 3 polygon parts about to be merged into an existing layer.
-As you can see in the “After” figure below, the new layer polygon parts field contains the merged polygon parts of A and B.
+As you can see in the “After” figure on the right, the new layer parts contains the merged polygon parts of A and B.
 Each part hold its own metadata and related attributes [PolygonParts attributes](/docs/PolygonParts/profile_v1_0.md)
 :::

-### Polygon Parts  with WFS implementation
+### WFS implementation
 Raster polygon parts service uses the [WFS](/docs/ogc/protocols/ogc-wfs) protocol which is a READ-ONLY Web Feature Service. it provides facilities for searching and retrieving feature data with the `GetCapabilities`, `DescribeFeatureType` and `GetFeature` operations all other operations are invalid.